Sioux City man pleads guilty to federal gun, drug charges

-SIOUX CITY -- One of four men charged in connection with a drug dispute in which gunshots were fired at a Sergeant Bluff house has pleaded guilty to federal gun and drug charges.
+SIOUX CITY -- A second man charged in connection with a drug dispute and shooting incident at a Sergeant Bluff house has pleaded guilty to federal gun and drug charges.

-Lesandro Alvizo-Allison, 20, of Sioux City, pleaded guilty Wednesday in U.S. District Court in Sioux City to conspiracy to distribute a controlled substance, conspiracy to commit robbery and extortion, robbery, possession of a firearm in furtherance of a drug trafficking crime, conspiracy to commit arson and possession of a firearm by a felon, drug user or domestic abuser.
+Kelly Davis, 33, of Sioux City, entered his plea Monday in U.S. District Court in Sioux City to conspiracy to distribute a controlled substance, possession of a firearm in furtherance of a drug trafficking crime and conspiracy to commit arson.

 He and three others are accused of driving to a Sergeant Bluff home on Aug.
 7 armed with .22-caliber rifles, a baseball bat and a gas can, then threatening to kill the residents and firing gunshots at the house.